-Although all competitive procurements are subject to the DVBE incentive, a JBE, through its Procurement and Contracting Officer (PCO) or designee (see chapter 1 of this Manual), has the discretion to waive inclusion of DVBE participation in an individual solicitationor a number of solicitations2.
-Note, however, that the overall DVBE participation goal of 3 percent of annual total contract value still applies.
+Although all competitive procurements are subject to the DVBE incentive, a JBE, through its Procurement and Contracting Officer (PCO) or designee (see chapter 1 of this Manual), has the discretion to waive inclusion of the DVBE incentiveparticipation in an individual solicitation or a number of solicitations.2 Note, however, that the overall DVBE participation goal of 3 percent of annual total contract value still applies.
 The JBE's PCO or designee must document the procurement file whenever the DVBE requirement has been waived.